ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 #### SysV init script commands to perform update

-Like most active developers, we periodically upgrade our script.
-You can update to the latest we've published by following these steps:
+If you are setup in the Sys V init script form, you can update to the latest we've published by following these steps:

    ```shell
    # go to local repo